Katie Sowers trailblazer as 1st woman coach at Super Bowl

-MIAMI — Katie Sowers answered questions on topics ranging from whether it hurt getting her ears pierced (no) to if she wants to be an NFL head coach one day (yes).
+MIAMI — Katie Sowers answered questions on topics ranging from whether it hurt getting her ears pierced to if she wants to be an NFL head coach one day.

 For the full 60 minutes of the San Francisco 49ers’ portion of media night on Monday, Sowers talked with reporters from around the world on making history as the first woman and first openly gay coach to work the Super Bowl.

-"I'm waiting for someone to tell me that this is all a joke, and they're going to be like 'Psych!
-You're not really there.
-You're not really a football coach,'" Sowers said.
-"It's one of those things that you really start to look around you and take advantage of every single day, especially with things happening in the news.
-You really appreciate the moment."
+“I’m waiting for someone to tell me that this is all a joke, and they’re going to be like ‘Psych!
+You’re not really there.”
+Sowers said.
+“It’s one of those things that you really start to look around you and take advantage of every single day.”

 Being the first woman to coach in the Super Bowl may be surreal.
 Sowers makes very clear she hopes she’s blazing a path for many more to follow.

-"I feel like a broken record, but what I want to continue to say is that even though I'm the first, the most important thing is I'm not the last and we continue to grow it," Sowers said.

-Simply attending a Super Bowl was Sowers' dream growing up in Hesston, Kansa s, and playing football in the yard with her twin sister, Liz.
+Simply attending a Super Bowl was Sowers’ dream growing up in Hesston, Kansas.

 She might’ve become a basketball coach after wrapping up her college basketball career at Goshen College in Indiana.
 But being gay kept her from becoming a volunteer assistant there in 2009.
 Current Goshen President Rebecca Stoltzfus apologized to Sowers for that last week and noted those sexual orientation policies were ended in 2015.